 Side effects include high blood pressure, swelling, kidney damage, increased hair growth, nausea, diarrhea, and heartburn.
 Patients should have blood pressure and kidney function monitoring on a regular basis.

-Another class of medications used in persons with rheumatoid arthritis and related inflammatory rheumatic conditions is biologic agents, sometimes called biologic DMARDs, including etanercept, adalimumab, infliximab, certolizumab pegol, and golimumab, which are all part of a class of drugs called tumor necrosis factor (TNF) inhibitors, and a variety of other agents with different targets, including anakinra, abatacept , rituximab, and tocilizumab.
-These medications are often combined with methotrexate or other DMARDs to improve efficacy.
-(See "Patient information: Rheumatoid arthritis treatment (Beyond the Basics)", section on 'Biologic agents'.)
+Another class of medications used in persons with rheumatoid arthritis and related inflammatory rheumatic conditions is biologic agents, sometimes called biologic DMARDs (in contrast to the conventional or traditional nonbiologic DMARDs discussed in this topic review), including etanercept, adalimumab, infliximab, certolizumab pegol, and golimumab, which are all part of a class of drugs called tumor necrosis factor (TNF) inhibitors, and a variety of other agents with different targets, including anakinra, abatacept, rituximab, and tocilizumab.
+Another group of DMARDs, called kinase inhibitors, includes tofacitinib.
+A biologic DMARD or a kinase inhibitor is often combined with methotrexate or other DMARDs to improve efficacy.
+(See "Patient education: Rheumatoid arthritis treatment (Beyond the Basics)", section on 'Biologic DMARDs'.)